-Chuang enters his second season as head men's volleyball coach at Lees-McRae College in 2017.
+Chuang enters his third season as head men's volleyball coach at Lees-McRae College in 2018.

 “We found a men’s volleyball coach whose natural progression was to become a head coach in Henry,” praised Craig McPhail.
 “His experience working with men’s volleyball players at the collegiate level and ability to develop relationships as well as talents were exceptional.”